OperationalFallacy/aws-cdk-examples/node/s3-sqs/README.md

-# Example of CDK in Javascript
+# Example of CDK in Typescript

-This is project deploys AWS Codepipeline that deploys CDK app to create some infra: s3 bucket with sqs notifications.
+This is project deploys AWS Codepipeline that in turn runs and deploys CDK app to create some infra: s3 bucket with sqs notifications.

-It is using basic CDK constructs.
+App is using basic CDK constructs.

 ## Development

 `cd node/s3-sqs`

 `npm install`

 `npx cdk diff PipelineStack`

 AWS Codepipeline is created, it runs, updates itself and deployes application.